yedpay/yedpay-for-woocommerce/readme.txt

 2. Check out : select the Yedpay gateway
 3. Choose gateway of Alipay, WeChat Pay and UnionPay
 4. Check the oder detail
-5. A page with the QR code will show out, users can scan the QR code with the Alipay or WeChat App
+5. A page with the QR code will show out, users can scan the QR code with the Alipay, WeChat or UnionPay App
+6. A page with UnionPay credit card payment will show out, users can enter the card information
-6. Payment successful page
+7. Payment successful page
-7. Order received page
+8. Order received page

 == Changelog ==

 = 1.0.5 =
 * Added: Support UnionPay
+* Added: Support Chinese locales
-* Updated: Support WooCommerce 4.0 or above
+* Updated: Support WooCommerce 4.0
 * Updated: documentation

 = 1.0.4 =